 Where do you get your items from?

-We get our items from a plethora of places including auctions, estate sales, resellers, store closeouts, wholesalers, factory overstock, store overstock and individuals.
+We get our items from a variety of places including auctions, estate sales, resellers, store closeouts, wholesalers, factory overstock, store overstock and individuals.

 Do you buy stuff?